J-SUPHA/J-SUPHA/README.md

 some part in that.
 </p>

-### You will find some of the projects that I have done.
+### You will find some of my projects here.
 I have other experience and I'm always looking to learn.

 <p align="center" >
 I started of wanting to do purely Finance but had a change of heart about 2-3 years ago.
 Once I grasped how much could be done with the tools availible I became hooked learning about it .
 </p>

-<br></br>
 <br></br>

 ## About me